Board Chairman, Philadelphia Leadership Foundation

 National Director of Operations

-Pastor Denise Strothers along with her husband serves on the pastoral team at Impact DMV.
-She is a recording artist, the praise team worship leader and prayer ministry leader.
+Dr. Denise Strothers along with her husband serves on the pastoral team at Impact DMV.
+She is a recording artist, the praise team worship leader, prayer ministry leader, preacher, and teacher.
 She's a wife, a mother, a sister, the daughter of a Pastor, and a friend.
-Denise is many things, but she is at the very core of her soul: "I am a worshipper," she says.
-Pastor Denise received her Bachelor of Science degree from Lancaster Bible College, Master of Divinity from Regent University, and is currently working towards her Doctor of Ministry at Howard University School of Divinity with a concentration in Church and Community.
-Pastor Denise has focused her research on Sex Trafficking, Domestic Violence, and Prison Reentry.
-She has been awarded a fellow with the Center for Public Justice, Annapolis, MD and serves as Outreach Coordinator with Healing Communities US, an organization that trains and supports congregations in their work with individuals and families impacted by crime and mass incarceration.
-Pastor Denise is a member of the DC Clergy Ambassador Program.
+Dr. Denise is many things, but she is at the very core of her soul: "I am a worshiper," she says.
+Dr. Denise received her Bachelor of Science degree from Lancaster Bible College, Master of Divinity from Regent University, and her Doctor of Ministry from Howard University School of Divinity with a concentration in Church and Community.
+Dr. Denise has focused her research on Sex Trafficking where she believes the church, and specifically Christian men, should take a front and center role in helping to reach those who drives the demand in exploiting women and children.
+She is a fellow with the Center for Public Justice, Washington DC, and serves as the DC Coordinator for Stations of Hope in the DMV area.
+Dr. Denise is a member of the DC Clergy Ambassador Program under the direction of the US Attorney's Office.
+Members work to bridge the gap between law enforcement and the community.